Artists-and-Hackers/artists-and-hackers.github.io/podcasts/_posts/2021-01-27-Art-Tools-Activism.md

 <br>

-<a href="https://a-tbd.com" alt="Ann Haeyoung" class="nameTag">Ann Haeyoung</a> is an artist currently based in LA.
+<a href="https://a-tbd.com" alt="ann aaeyoung" class="nameTag">ann haeyoung</a> is an artist currently based in LA.
 She uses video and sculpture to examine questions around technology, identity, and labor.
 <br><br>
 ### Credits
 <br>